 Applicants to the Ph.D. in Communication program are expected to have a Masters in Communication or a comparable field.
 Applications are reviewed by the Doctoral Affairs committee.
 Admission is for fall semester only.
 The review of Doctorate in Communication applications begins November 1 with later applications considered until at least February 1.
-Application deadline is February 1.
+Application deadline for priority funding consideration is December 15.

 1. Complete the Online MSU Graduate School Application and pay the application fee ($65 for domestic and $75 for international applicants)

 2. Upload the following through the application portal:

 - List three (3) recommenders and their email addresses.
 List persons familiar with your academic or professional work and are willing to assess your aptitude for graduate studies.
 Once listed the system will generate an email to your recommenders explaining the process to submit their letters online (NO HARDCOPIES accepted).

 - An Academic Statement: A concise statement of your plans for graduate study, your career goals and how MSU's COM Ph.D. program will help you meet your career and educational objectives.

 - A Personal Statement: A concise statement about how your background and life experiences, including social, economic, cultural, familial, education or other opportunities or challenges motivated your decision to pursue a graduate degree.

 - For International Applicants only - Financial proof must be provided.
 For further information please visit the Graduate School website for International Applicants, or contact the Office of Admissions at 517-355-8332.